riboseinc/jekyll-theme-open-project/README.md

 ```

 If you use Git for site source version management,
-see the “Extra .gitignore rules” section below
+see the "Extra .gitignore rules" section below
 for additional lines you should add to your `.gitignore`.

 ### Install Open Site theme into the Jekyll site